 Echo reminds you when you need to take your medicine, when you need to place your next order, and when you should see your GP.

-If you don't pay for your prescriptions or you have a pre-payment certificate, Echo won't charge you anything.
+If you don't pay for your repeat prescriptions or you have a pre-payment certificate, Echo won't charge you anything.

 How do I access it?